b3rendsh/msxdos2s/README.md

 There is also a version of MSX DOS 1 which contains enhancements that are based on the 16K BEER IDE disk ROM that SOLiD created.

-And thirdly it includes a disk driver for MSX-DOS 1 and 2 that can be used with the BEER and SODA disk interfaces.
+And thirdly it includes disk drivers for MSX-DOS 1 and 2 that can be used with the BEER, MALT, SODA and JIO disk interfaces.

 All functions of MSX DOS 1 and MSX DOS 2 as originally distributed by ASCII have been retained and should work 100% the same except for the changes that are mentioned below.
 The disk ROM works with the original msxdos(2).sys and command(2).com loaded from disk media such as a floppy or IDE disk / compact flash card.